tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Optimizer variables

-Similarly, the hyper and slot variables an `optimizer` object uses, would be created at gradient application, at which point `model.fit` has entered `strategy.scope` for correct placement.
-For the variables that need to be colocated with other variables, they should work because `ParameterServerStrategy` has entered colocation device scope when these variables are being created.
+Similarly, the hyper and slot variables an `optimizer` object uses, would be created at gradient application, at which point Keras `optimizer` has [entered](https://github.com/tensorflow/tensorflow/blob/4d1142b04b708372203e15abc4934f7289fd2255/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L956) `strategy.scope` for correct placement.
+For the variables that need to be colocated with other variables, such as slot variables, they should continue to work because Keras has made sure [`colocate_vars_with` variable creator scope is used](https://github.com/tensorflow/tensorflow/blob/4d1142b04b708372203e15abc4934f7289fd2255/tensorflow/python/keras/optimizer_v2/optimizer_v2.py#L904-L909), which gets recognized by `ParameterServerStrategy` when these variables are being created, and the variables end up getting placed accordingly.

 #### model.evaluate and model.predict

-Initially, we aim to have `evaluate` and `predict` to only be carried out on the coordinator.
-That is, it does not involve distribution via a `ClusterCoordinator`.
+Initially, we aim to have `model.evaluate` and `model.predict` to only be carried out on the coordinator.
+That is, it does not involve distribution via a `ClusterCoordinator`, and thus the evaluate function is executed eagerly on the coordinator.

 In the longer term, we seek distributed support for `model.evaluate`, where the evaluate function is scheduled onto the workers to execute.
 Visitation guarantee cannot be supported currently with the parameter server training API, so we can implement distributed evaluation without it, or wait until that is supported, and integrate it.

 ### Changes in tf.distribute

-The proposal of coordinator-based distributed training provides a way for a `Strategy` to distribute in addition to typical `run`-based synchronous training, but there needs to be a way in the strategy to specify if it is intended to be used with a `ClusterCoordinator`.
-We should consider having this specified by the user, possibly at `__init__`, so that the Keras training library knows whether or not it is intended for a `ClusterCoordinator`-based single-client training, or traditional multi-client training.
+Coordinator-based distributed training was made available with the introduction of a `ClusterCoordinator` API, where a `Strategy` should be used in conjunction with it.
+In contrast, classic `strategy.run`-based distributed training only requires a `Strategy` object to be used.
+The code written for two schemes, with custom training loops, is easily distinguishable by the presence or absence of a `ClusterCoordinator` object.
+However, with `model.fit`, users are not expected to create a `ClusterCoordinator` object, and thus there needs to be a way for the user to specify whether the training should be performed with a `ClusterCoordinator` object.
+This can possibly be done at `__init__`, so that `model.fit` knows whether or not it is intended for a coordinator-based single-client training, or a traditional multi-client training.

-For now, it seems feasible that `ParameterServerStrategy` has a field `should_use_with_coordinator`, which is always True until usage without a `ClusterCoordinator` is supported.
+For now, it seems feasible that `ParameterServerStrategy` has a field `should_use_with_coordinator`, which is always True until usage without a `ClusterCoordinator` is supported, at which point it can be an argument of `__init__`.

 ```